villvmech/currently-fronting/README.md

 # Terms of Service

-This app is hosted on [Vercel](https://vercel.com/), so we're beholden to their service uptime guarantees.
+This app is hosted on [Vercel](https://vercel.com/), so we're beholden to their service guarantees.
 Other than that, the app _shouldn't_ break due to the way Vercel works, unless we bork something on a branch and it somehow makes it to `main`.
 All that said...

 # Bug Reporting